 Welcome to TickPick's detailed Charlotte Sports Park seating chart page.
 We have everything you need to know about Charlotte Sports Park from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Charlotte Sports Park?
-Ask below in the comments!No hidden service fees.
-100% BuyerTrust guarantee.
+Ask below in the comments!No service fees.
+100% BuyerTrust Guarantee.

 Built in 1987, Charlotte Sports Park is home to the Tampa Bay Rays spring training.
 Located in Port Charlotte, FL, Charlotte Sports Park holds roughly 7,000 and has been named the number one spring training facility by USA Today back in 2014.
 For the first 15 years, the Texas Rangers called Charlotte Sports Park home for spring training until heading west to Arizona after the 2002 season.
 Renovated in 2009, the facility now includes a playground for kids beyond right field and a tiki bar in the outfield.

 The best seats at the Charlotte Sports Park are in sections 103-113.
 These sections are the closest to the field and stretch from dugout to dugout, with 106-110 sitting in between the home and visitors dugout.

 The Rays dugout is located in front of sections 103-105 on the first base side.
 The visitors bench can be found in front of sections 111-113 on the third base side.